sap-tutorials/sap-build-process-automation/tutorials/spa-create-automation/spa-create-automation.md

 ### Add Excel Activities

 You will now design the automation in the Automation Editor by dragging-and-dropping activities into the workflow of the automation.
 Later you will configure the inputs and outputs of each activity.
-You will need activities to interact with Microsoft Excel application.
-These activities will open Excel application, open the workbook that contains the sales orders details and map them into a data type that will be created during the design.
+You will need activities to interact with the Microsoft Excel application.
+These activities will open the Excel application, open the workbook that contains the sales orders details, and map them into a data type that will be created during the design.
 Last, after extracting and mapping the data, the Excel application will be closed.

-1. Select 3 dots next to **Get Order Details**, choose **Open Editor**, which navigates to the Design Studio to build the automation.
+1. Select three dots next to **Get Order Details**, choose **Open Editor**, which navigates to the Design Studio to build the automation.

     ![001](009.png)